This summer has been the second hottest in Perth on record. Forecasts indicate that this should now be considered the new normal.

 By planting trees and creating green spaces, cities can mitigate the impact of rising temperatures, reduce energy consumption and improve general community wellbeing.

 There are economic benefits as well.
 In aggregate, these efforts reduce the reliance on the metropolitan area to sprint between air-conditioned homes, workplaces and cars.
-At a local level, the ability to increase green canopy is one of the more practical ways to increase the value of a property.
+At a local level, the ability to increase green tree canopy is one of the more practical ways to increase the value of a property.

 Perth's local governments have recently been in the news exploring individual strategies to protect or preserve existing trees that provide urban canopy within their local jurisdictions.
 The ad-hoc approach does not appear to be the preference of the WA Government.

-Through our engagement with key decision makers within government, the Stakeholder Engagement team at ReGen Strategic understand that the WA Government want to balance the need of housing supply pressures and that a centralised, coordinated and scalable strategy to address urban canopy concerns.
+Through our engagement with key decision makers within government, the Stakeholder Engagement team at ReGen Strategic understand that the WA Government wants to balance the need of housing supply pressures and that a centralised, coordinated and scalable strategy to address urban canopy concerns.

 This is a preferable method to picking fights over one large tree, or unworkable protection measures on private property.